samas-it-services/open-course-delta-lake/README.md

 2. Open the Notebooks:

-Navigate to the Colab notebooks folder.
+Navigate to the Colab notebooks located in the root folder.
 Open the notebooks in Google Colab to start experimenting with Delta Lake features.

 We welcome contributions from the community!
 If you'd like to contribute, please fork the repository and create a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.